SAP-archive/teched2020-INT166/exercises/ex2/README.md

-## Exercise 2.2 Sub Exercise 2 Description
+## Exercise 2.2 - Upload a document for Extraction using UI Application

 After completing these steps you will have...